Open-Source-Compliance/Sharing-creates-value/Tooling-Landscape/Unanimous-Understanding/Data Structures/Data.md

     with this program; if not, write to the Free Software Foundation, Inc., 51 Franklin Street, Fifth Floor, Boston, MA 02110-1301 USA.

-## Productinformation
+## ProductInformation
 This data type defines is the meta information of a specific product.
 A product in this context can be everything a company makes available to 3rd parties.
 Note that a product can consist of other products, which may introduce certain constraints to the integrating product.

 ### Definition
-Name := String
+name := String

-Version := String
+version := String

-Unique Identifier := String (e.g. SHA Hash)
+uniqueIdentifier := String (e.g. SHA Hash)

-Description := textfield (short description of the product itself)
+description := Textfield (short description of the product itself)

-Development details := textfield

-Constraints to be handled by the using/integrating project := set of Constraint

-Criticality := Enumeration {0,1,2,3,4,5}
+criticality := Enumeration {0,1,2,3,4,5}

-Integrated DigitalArtifacts := set of DigitalArtifacts

-ECC qualification := set of CopyrightECCInformation

-Deliverables := set of Deliverable

-IntegratedProducts := set of ProductInformation
+developmentDetails := Textfield

 ## SwBundle
 This represents the real item which is made available to 3rd parties,e.g. it is the executable, which is made available to 3rd parties.

 ### Definition
-Type := Enumeration
+type := Enumeration

 Items := set of Content